germal/OpenCVB/README.md

 is the companion for the Python_RGBDepth.py script.

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a “Test All” regression.
-OpenCVB uses the Python provided by Microsoft’s Visual Studio but it is possible to install Visual Studio without Python support so if this occurs, a message will appear that explains how to obtain the Python support that comes with Visual Studio.
+To change which version of Python is used, open the “Options” for OptionCVB and in the “Python” section, there is a browse button to select any Python.exe available on the system.

-By default, the Python installed with Visual Studio does not include “opencv-python” or “NumPy” libraries.
-For Visual Studio, the cv2 and NumPy interfaces are installed through the Visual Studio menus:
+Typically, Python is not installed with “opencv-python” or “NumPy” libraries which are required for many of the OpenCVB Python scripts.
+To update the current version of Python in Visual Studio, the cv2 and NumPy interfaces are installed through the Visual Studio menus:

 -   “Tools/Python/Python Environments” – select “Packages” in the combo box then search for “opencv-python” or “numpy” and hit install.

-If opencv-python or NumPy are not installed, these instructions to install them will appear.
+If opencv-python or NumPy are not installed, the instructions to install them will appear when attempting to run a Python script.

 There are other optional Python packages that might be useful to install – there is at least one Python script using “PyOpenGL” and “pygame”.
 In general, if an